Archive

 “What else does this craving, and this helplessness, proclaim but that there was once in man a true happiness, of which all that now remains is the empty print and trace?
 This he tries in vain to fill with everything around him, seeking in things that are not there the help he cannot find in those that are, though none can help, since this infinite abyss can be filled only with an infinite and immutable object; in other words by God himself.”

-In his post, “Making Holes in Our Hearts,” Kelly agrees to a point with Honan’s diagnosis, but his interpretation is quite different and also worth quoting at length.
+In a post titled “Making Holes In Our Hearts,” Kevin Kelly agrees to a point with Honan’s diagnosis, but his interpretation is quite different and also worth quoting at length.
 Here is Kelly:

 Yes, this is what technology does to us.
 Some people are furious that our hearts are pierced this way by the things we make.
 They see this ever-neediness as a debasement, a lowering of human nobility, the source of our continuous discontentment.
 I agree that it is the source.
 New technology forces us to be always chasing the new, which is always disappearing under the next new, a salvation always receding from our grasp.